thomasbaar/simplesma/README.md

 conference paper *Thomas Baar: Verification Support for a State-Transition-DSL Defined with Xtext*, published at the PSI'15 conference, held in Kazan, Russian Federation, August 25-27, 2015.
-The conference proceedings have been published by Springer.
-The pre-print can be found in *ssma/doc/publications*.
+The conference proceedings have been published by Springer and is accessable under http://www.springer.com/us/book/9783319415789 The pre-print can be found in *ssma/doc/publications*.

 Further documentations such as screenshots and an installation guide can be